The Briggs & Stratton 20700 is an electric pressure washer offering a maximum water pressure of 2200 PSI and flow of 1.2 GPM. (Read full specs)

 Zoom on the Briggs & Stratton 20700

-In summary, the Briggs & Stratton 20700 is a medium duty pressure washer, which provides:
+In a nutshell, the Briggs & Stratton 20700 is a medium duty pressure washer that allows:

 Ahead are presented its power characteristics and design, its main features and any other additional features.